Mining Farm

 Capital RiskVery High (Infrastructure)Low (Hardware only)

-Mining farms are often criticized for their environmental impact due to their high energy consumption.
-This has led to a significant shift in the industry toward "green mining."
-Many modern farms are specifically built near stranded energy sources—such as hydroelectric power in remote regions or flared gas at oil fields—that would otherwise go to waste.
-By monetizing this excess energy, mining farms can act as a flexible load balancer for the energy grid, powering down during peak demand hours and powering up when there is excess supply.
+Mining farms are frequently criticized by environmental groups and regulators for their massive energy consumption and potential carbon footprint.
+This intense public pressure has led to a significant and historic shift in the industry toward "green mining" and carbon neutrality.
+Many modern farms are now specifically built near "stranded" or excess energy sources that would otherwise go completely to waste.
+This includes hydroelectric power in remote mountainous regions during the rainy season or "flared gas" at remote oil fields, where the methane would otherwise be burned into the atmosphere without any benefit.
+By monetizing this excess energy, mining farms act as a unique and flexible "load balancer" for the global energy grid, powering down their operations during periods of peak human demand and powering up when there is an oversupply of renewable energy that the grid cannot store.

 FAQs